-- mononucleosis (a viral infection that affects the lymph glands)
+- infectious mononucleosis, or mono, which is a viral infection that affects the lymph glands

-- multiple myeloma (a cancer that originates in the plasma and bone marrow)
+- multiple myeloma, which is a cancer that originates in the plasma and bone marrow

-- DiGeorge syndrome (a chromosomal disorder that is associated with heart defects and thyroid issues)
+- DiGeorge syndrome, which is a chromosomal disorder that’s associated with heart defects and thyroid issues

-- IgE level measurement (a test that measures the amount of a certain type of antibody in the blood)
+- an IgE level measurement to determine the amount of a certain type of antibody in your blood

 Your doctor will evaluate your results and discuss the best form of treatment with you.